Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Susan immediately put her other degree into practice,

-a BA in European History and Romance Languages.
+It's a BA in European history and romance language.

 Baby didn't say a thing.